About the Office of the Dean of Students

 The Office of the Dean of Students is part of the

 Office of the Vice President and Chief Student Affairs Officer.

 Tel: 434.924.7133 · Fax: 434.924.3889 · Directions to Peabody Hall.

 The University of Virginia's Commitment to Diversity

-Fraternity and Sorority Life works closely with the four Greek councils, the Inter-fraternity Council (IFC), the Inter-sorority Council (ISC), the Multicultural Greek Council (MGC) and the National Pan-Hellenic Council (NPHC), at the University of Virginia.
+Fraternity & Sorority Life works closely with the four Greek councils at the University of Virginia: the Inter-Fraternity Council (IFC), Inter-Sorority Council (ISC), Multicultural Greek Council (MGC), and National Pan-Hellenic Council (NPHC).
 Approximately 30 percent of undergraduate students belong to a fraternal organization.

 FSL works to strengthen student self-governance and leadership, and serves as the University liaison to alumni and chapter headquarters’ staff.